Best Grow Lights for Indoor Plants: A Practical Guide

 Most houseplants do well with 12-16 hours of supplemental light per day.
 Running lights longer than 18 hours does not help and may stress some plants that need a dark period.
 Letting lights run 24/7 is a common beginner mistake.

-How to fix it: Use an outlet timer to automate the light schedule.
+What to do: Use an outlet timer to automate the light schedule.
 Set it to run 14-16 hours per day for foliage plants and 12-14 hours for plants you want to flower.
 Consistent timing matters more than total hours.

 -